As a member of Project Sekai, I authored 3 challenges. Working with mixy and Immunefi onsite was a very rewarding experience for me.

 NOTE

-I believe this challenge is pretty easy, but the time for each round was too short (two challenges in 60 minutes).
+I believe this challenge was pretty easy, but the time for each round was too short (two challenges in 60 minutes).

 Feel